GuokaiLiu/IDAFD-UNL/README.md

 >**Resources:** We have collected excellent resources in this repository, such as datasets, papers, and available codes.
 Any issue or pull request is welcomed.

-:star:: If this repository facilitates your current or future research and make positive contribution to your study.
+:star:: If this repository facilitates your current or future research and makes a positive contribution to your study.
 Please cite the reference as follows.

 ```
 @article{liu2022knowledge,